Windows Boot Process

 - Loads

-directly from the FAT32-formatted ESP. - Supports Secure Boot and faster initialization.
+.efibinaries likebootmgfw.efidirectly from the FAT32-formatted ESP. - Supports Secure Boot and faster initialization.

-Key Outcome: BIOS or UEFI hands off execution to bootmgr
+Key Outcome: BIOS or UEFI hands off execution to bootmgr (via MBR or EFI).

-2. Boot Manager (bootmgr
+2. Boot Manager (bootmgr)

 Location: